 A designated commercial area on the Polegate Bypass.

-Catering: Lite Bites Bistro, McDonald's Drive Thru, Whitbread Inns (Treacle Mine) Main Amenities: Children's Soft Play Area Hotel: Premier Inn Forecourt: Co-op Petrol, Co-op Food, Costa Express, Rollover, LPG (FloGas), AdBlue Containers, Car Wash, Jet Wash, Free Cash Machine
+Catering: Lite Bites Bistro, McDonald's Drive Thru, Whitbread Inns (Treacle Mine) Amenities: Premier Inn, Children's Play Area Outdoor Space: Small grass area and picnic area at Lite Bites Bistro; public footpath connections Forecourt: Co-op Petrol, Co-op Food, Costa Express, Rollover, LPG (FloGas), Car Wash, Jet Wash, Free Cash Machine

 Customers of Whitbread Inns and Premier Inn are required to provide their registration number to either the bar or reception in order to claim free parking during their visit.
-Chargeable parking is also available 24 hours a day 7 days a week and is charged at 50p per hour up to a maximum of £3 for 24 hours.
+Chargeable parking is also available 24 hours a day 7 days a week and is charged at £2 for up to 2 hours, £3 for up to 6 hours, £3.50 for up to 12 hours or £4 for 24 hours.

-These fees are paid using the YourParkingSpace app using location code 11125.
+Prices are paid using the YourParkingSpace app.
+The location code is 11125.